-Microsoft is gearing up to roll out Windows 8 on October 26th and if the early tests are any indication, the computing giant’s latest operating system (OS) could change the face of cross-platform integration.
-There’s always some consternation among business owners when having to decide to outfit their computers with the newest OS so here are a few things you should know about Windows 8.
+Microsoft is gearing up to roll out Windows 8 on October 26th and if the early tests are any indication, this latest operating system could change the face of cross-platform integration.
+There’s always some consternation among business owners about whether to upgrade with the newest OS so here are a few things you should know about Windows 8.

-Windows 8 offers upgrades of some key features that are predominant in business applications.
-Windows 8 features a new graphic user interface (GUI) that is more in line with ones Android and Apple have been using then your typical Windows (more on this later).
-The “metro-style” GUI gets rid of the windows stand-by Start Menu which allows for an optimized interface in which to use touch screen devices such as smartphones and tablets.
+Windows 8 features a new graphic user interface (GUI) that is more in line with Android and Apple than your typical Windows.
+The “metro-style” GUI gets rid of the windows stand-by Start Menu in favor of an icon view that favors smaller touchscreen devices such as smartphones and tablets.

-While this will come in handy while you’re on the move, users that depend on the trusty-old keyboard and mouse for computing will not be left out in the cold.
-There is an option to turn off the Windows 8 GUI and revert to something that’s more similar to the Windows 7 interface.
-For users that use multiple monitor-displays a new feature is the ability to customize a taskbar on each screen.
-In the Windows 7 version there was only one available taskbar for multiple-monitor users.
+But don’t worry, users that depend on the trusty old keyboard and mouse for computing can still access the old screen.
+There is an option to turn off the Windows 8 GUI and revert to a screen that’s similar to the Windows 7 interface.
+If you use multiple monitor-displays you can now also customize a taskbar on each screen.

-Windows 8 promises faster performance as well.
-Some sources have it as much as 33% percent faster then Windows 7.
-Some reviewers have complained that the Windows 8 start-up is too fast because it doesn’t allow you to access the advanced options menu by mashing the F8 key before Windows begins.
-Now F8 mashers can access those advanced options through windows itself.
-Load time on a desktop or laptop with a solid state drive (SSD) is around seven seconds
+Windows 8 is as much as 33% percent faster than Windows 7.
+In fact, Windows 8 start-up could be too fast, because it doesn’t allow you F8 key access the advanced options menu at start-up.
+However, F8 mashers can access those advanced options through Windows itself.
+Load time on a desktop or laptop with a solid state drive is around seven seconds.

-The quick start-up is a logical step for Microsoft to take since they are looking to start offering hardware solutions that compete with Apple’s dominance of the tablet market.
-The Windows 8 based Surface Tablet is the device that Microsoft hopes will start them down the path toward competition with the iPad.
-Having been dependent on other manufacturers to produce mobile hardware to run its mobile Windows OS for nearly a decade, Microsoft’s first tablet offers users a real chance to create device continuity through multiple platforms.
+The quick start-up is a logical step for Microsoft to take since they are looking to compete with Apple’s dominance of the tablet market with the Windows 8 based Surface Tablet, Microsoft’s answer to the iPad.
+Microsoft has been dependent on other manufacturers for hardware to run its mobile Windows OS for nearly a decade, so now the Surface Tablet offers users the ability to create device continuity through multiple platforms.

-Windows 8 will also be available on smartphones, albeit not as an upgrade.
-It will offer the “Windows Store” where a user can get applications.
-The Windows Store will support both free and paid applications, with the paid applications ranging from $1.49 to $999.99.
-Much like Android and Apple smartphones, the phones that will offer Windows 8 will have apps that you run from the main screen.
-Unlike those other phones, you can fully integrate a phone that runs Windows 8 with your home computer and other mobile devices that also run the OS.
+Windows 8 will also be available on smartphones, though not as an upgrade.
+Users will access the online “Windows Store” to buy applications, both free and paid, ranging from $1.49 to $999.99.
+Much like Android and Apple smartphones, the phones offering Windows 8 will have apps that run from the main screen.
+Unlike those other phones, you can integrate a phone that runs Windows 8 with your home computer and other devices that run the OS.

-These are only a few of the new features Windows 8 offers.
-If you’re interested in learning more about how to integrate your mobile technology with your existing hardware or just have questions about how Windows 8 can help you or your business, call Quikteks at PHONENUMBER.
+Interested in learning more about how to integrate your mobile technology with your existing hardware, or just have questions about Windows 8?
+Call Quikteks at (973) 882-4644.